Unless the context specifically indicates otherwise, the meaning of terms used in this ordnance shall be defined as follows:

 (14) "Drinking water supply well" shall mean a drinking water well to supply water which has been permitted or intended for consumptive use.

-(15) "DIP" shall mean Drinking Water Source Protection.
+(15) "DWSP" shall mean Drinking Water Source Protection.

 (16) "EPA" shall mean the U.S. Environmental Protection Agency.

 (17) "Groundwater" shall mean any water which may be drawn from the ground.

 (18) "Groundwater discharge area" shall mean an area where the direction of groundwater movement is upward from the principal aquifer to the shallow unconfined aquifer.

 (19) "Groundwater TOT" shall mean time of travel for groundwater.